Management Approaches

 Energy

 Our Sustainability Principles reflect that Doe Run is a steward of not only the minerals we extract, but also the energy we use in our operations.
 Energy consumption constitutes one of our largest operating costs for both the mining and metals divisions.
-Doe Run is one of the largest electricity consumers in Missouri because electric motors run much of our operations, including conveyors, pumps, ventilation fans, rock crushers, grinding mills, hoisting equipment, air scrubbers, baghouses, and water treatment.
-Total energy consumption includes electricity, fuels (i.e., furnace coke, diesel, propane, gasoline), and explosives.
-The electricity we use is purchased from our local utilities, which generates the majority of its electricity from fossil fuels.
+Doe Run is one of the largest electricity consumers in Missouri because electric motors run much of our operations, including conveyors, pumps, ventilation fans, rock crushers, grinding mills, hoisting equipment, air scrubbers, baghouses and water treatment plants.
+Total energy consumption includes electricity, fuels (furnace coke, diesel, propane, gasoline), and explosives.
+The electricity we use is purchased from our local utilities, which generate the majority of their electricity from fossil fuels.
 Energy usage and costs are tracked monthly for each of the operations.

-Because fossil fuels produce carbon emissions, we continue to explore other ways to conserve energy and use cleaner energy options for the good of the environment, society and the health of the company.
-We have initiated several energy efficiency projects, including LED lighting replacements, installing variable-frequency drives on vent fan motors, and installing shut-off switches on pumps that do not need to run continuously.
-We also installed an electric underground haulage system to significantly reduce the use of diesel trucks above ground at one of our sites.
+Because fossil fuels produce carbon emissions, we continue to explore other ways to conserve energy and use cleaner energy options for the good of the environment, society and the sustainability of the company.
+We have initiated several energy efficiency projects, including LED lighting replacements, installing variable-frequency drives on vent fan motors, installing shut-off switches on pumps that do not need to run continuously, and using new, higher efficiency water pumps at our water treatment plants.
+Collaborative work with our energy providers has resulted in upgraded substation infrastructure that includes advanced methods for tracking and understanding energy usage.
+Our electric underground haulage system significantly reduces the use of diesel trucks above ground at one of our sites.
 As mines age, transportation efficiency over longer haul distances becomes even more important.
 Conserving energy, reducing costs and/or looking for alternative energy sources are critical to the future of our mines and the economic value they bring our stakeholders.

 Materials